 You live abroad or travel the world and work for yourself?
 Don’t overlook self-employment tax on foreign income!

-A common misconception among expats and nomads is that the first roughly $100,000 of income are completely tax free in the US under the Foreign Earned Income Exclusion (FEIE).
+A common misconception among expats and nomads is that the first roughly $100,000 of income is completely tax-free in the US under the Foreign Earned Income Exclusion (FEIE).
 This is however only partially true.
 The FEIE lets you exclude income from income tax.
-It does not get you out of paying self-employment tax on foreign income when working as freelancer, independent contractor or sole proprietor abroad.
+It does not get you out of paying self-employment tax on foreign income when working as a freelancer, independent contractor or sole proprietor abroad.

 1. Taxes for the self-employed abroad

 Generally, self-employed individuals pay income tax and self-employment tax (SE tax).
 If they qualify for the FEIE, they can exclude foreign earned income up to $107,600 in 2020 and $108,700 in 2021 from income tax.
 (Although the FEIE will be pro-rated depending on the business expenses.)
 But they still have to pay self-employment tax.
 Being self-employed, you must pay SE tax on your entire net profit, even the amount you can exclude from income tax.

 The SE tax is a Social Security and Medicare tax for individuals who work for themselves.
 If you work for a company in the US as an employee, the Social Security and Medicare tax is automatically taken out of your monthly paycheck.
 As a freelancer, however, you are responsible yourself for calculating and paying it regularly.

 The only way to avoid SE tax is to elect your LLC to be taxed as an S Corporation.
 Of course, an S Corp has different tax and reporting obligations.
-To know when to switch from an LLC to an S corp to save on self-employment tax.)
+To know when to switch from an LLC to an S Corp to save on self-employment tax consult a knowledgeable accountant.

 2. Low tax filing thresholds for self-employed

 Some freelancers may think that they don’t earn enough to have to file a tax return.
-However, the approximately $10,000 income threshold for filing does not apply to self-employed people.
+However, the $12,400 income threshold for filing (2021) does not apply to self-employed people.

-If you are self-employed, the IRS requires you to file a tax return if your annual net earnings are more than $400.
+The IRS requires that self-employed file a tax return if their annual net earnings are more than $400.
 In some cases, you even have to file if your earnings are below that if you meet certain requirements.

 3. Self-employed vs employee

-The main differences between income as an employee and income from self-employment are in how income tax works and how they are reported.
+The main difference between income as an employee and income from self-employment is in how income tax works and how it is reported.
 An employee receives a W-2 form, whereas a contractor receives a 1099-NEC form.
 (This used to be a 1099-MISC form but the IRS recently changed it to 1099-NEC Non-Employee Compensation.)

-Make sure you understand if your company considers you an employee and provides a W-2, or if they treat you as a contractor and issue a 1099-MISC.
+Make sure you understand if your company considers you an employee and provides a W-2, or if they treat you as a contractor and issue a 1099-NEC.